nicolasambroise/udacity_frontend_dev/5_Project_Capstone_Travel_App/README.md

 -Should my function be this many lines of code?
 -Is readability or performance more important?

+#### Extend Options Developed

+- Add end date and display length of trip.
+- Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
+- Allow the user to remove the trip.

 ## Installation
 Prerequise :
 - have node and npm installed.